-3 Summary findings of the inquiry
+2 Summary of findings of the inquiry

-The Commission's preliminary view is that the declaration of the DTCS should be varied to take into account services that were found to be competitive in the Final Exemption Decision.
-The Commission proposes to vary the current declaration to exclude the routes and ESAs due to be exempted (in accordance with the Final Exemption Decision).
-Further, the Commission proposes that this carve out should take effect in accordance with the timeline set out by the Commission in the Final Exemption Decision.
-That is to say, the routes and ESAs that were decided to be exempt in the Final Exemption Decision should be excluded from the declaration with effect from 25 November 2009, when the Commission's exemption orders were due to take effect.
-This is consistent with the Commission's earlier decision in the exemption process and maintains the 12 months phase in time which the Commission decided was necessary to allow access seekers time to time to adjust their business plans and make alternative arrangements.
-The Commission proposes that this varied declaration should expire in 5 years.
+The Commission's view is that the declaration of the DTCS should be maintained and varied to take into account services that were found to be competitive in the Final Exemption Decision.
+The Commission has decided to vary the current declaration to exclude the routes and ESAs due to be exempted (in accordance with the Final Exemption Decision).
+Further, the Commission has decided that this carve out should take effect in accordance with the timeline set out by the Commission in the Final Exemption Decision.
+That is to say, the routes and ESAs that were decided to be exempt in the Final Exemption Decision should be excluded from the declaration with effect from 25 November 2009 (when the Commission's exemption orders were due to take effect).
+This is consistent with the Commission's earlier decision in the exemption process and maintains the 12 months phase-in time which the Commission decided was necessary to allow access seekers time to adjust their business plans and make alternative arrangements.
+The Commission has decided that this varied declaration should expire in 5 years.

-In summary, the Commission has reached this view for the following reasons:
+In summary, the Commission has decided that varying and extending the declaration as proposed is in the long term interests of end users (LTIE).
+The Commission has reached this view for the following reasons:

-- Promotion of competition the Commission considers that competition will be promoted by varying the declaration so that it incorporates the intent of the Final Exemption Decision.
+- Promotion of competition the Commission considers that competition will be promoted by maintaining and varying the declaration so that it incorporates the intent of the Final Exemption Decision.
 That is, where routes were considered to be competitive or contestable in the Final Exemption Decision, they should not remain under the scope of the declaration.
-Extending the declaration for services not considered competitive for a period of 5 years will ensure continued availability of access for access seekers. - Any-to-any connectivity the Commission considers that any-to-any connectivity will not be affected by variation of the declaration. - Economically efficient investment in infrastructure the Commission considers that varying the declaration to reflect the Final Exemption Decision and the transition period it prescribed will encourage the economically efficient investment in infrastructure to provide further substitutability in exempted areas during an appropriate transition period.
-For areas that remain under the scope of the declaration, the 5 year declaration period will provide certainty for access seekers in their investment decisions.
+Extending the declaration for services not considered competitive for a period of 5 years will ensure continued availability of access for access seekers. - Any-to-any connectivity the Commission considers that any-to-any connectivity will not be affected by variation of the declaration. - Economically efficient investment in infrastructure the Commission considers that maintaining the declaration, and varying it to reflect the Final Exemption Decision and the transition period it prescribed, will encourage the economically efficient investment in infrastructure to provide further substitutability in exempted areas during an appropriate transition period.
+For areas that remain under the scope of the declaration, the 5 year declaration period will provide certainty for access seekers in their investment decisions and promote the efficient use of infrastructure.

 The Commission considers that incorporating the Final Exemption Decision in the varied declaration promotes consistency and regulatory certainty for both access seekers and access providers.
-The 12 month transition period that was applied to the exemptions remains in place and will be reflected in the varied declaration.
+The 12 month transition period that was applied to the exemptions remains in place and is reflected in the varied declaration.